pavel-leskavets/presentation-2019Q1/README.md

-# presentation-2019Q1
+Hello, the topic of my presentation i# presentation-2019Q1s a "Comparison of state management solutions for React"
-Hello, the topic of my presentation is a "Comparison of state management solutions for React"  (Slide - presentation topic)
+(Slide - presentation topic)